Ek Tha Tiger: Theatrical

 Ek Tha Tiger was released worldwide on 15 August 2012; the date coincided with Indian Independence Day.
-The film was screened in 3300 domestic theaters, a record until broken by Dabangg 2, which was screened in 3700 theaters later that year.
+The film was screened in 3300 domestic theaters, a record broken by Dabangg 2, which was screened in 3700 theaters later that year.
 Ek Tha Tiger was released in 550 screens internationally, although, it was not released in Pakistan – a major market for Bollywood – due to concerns over the portrayal of Pakistan in the film.
 This decision was upheld despite opposition from Kabir Khan, who stated the film does not promote anti-Pakistani sentiment.
 The film premiered in Tokyo in July 2013, and was screened in 70 theaters in Japan, constituting the widest Japanese release for a Hindi-language Bollywood film.
 Approximately 60 percent of the film's opening weekend's gross had been collected from ticket pre-orders; Ek Tha Tiger was screened at Cineworld Dublin between 15 August and 3 September 2012 and was often sold out, while other theaters subsequently increased ticket prices.

 The film was screened at Trinity College in September 2012, with Kabir Khan discussing its production with film and drama students.